Erasmus Collection Fellowship

 General conditions

-• Fellows are expected to conduct their research at Erasmus University Rotterdam (EUR), specifically at the Erasmus School of Philosophy (ESPhil), the Erasmus of Rotterdam Research Centre (ERRC), and the Rotterdam Public Library during the period of the Fellowship.
+• The fellow is expected to conduct their research at Erasmus University Rotterdam (EUR), specifically at the Erasmus School of Philosophy (ESPhil), ERRC, and the RPL during the period of the Fellowship.

-• Fellows are expected to partake in the activities of the Erasmus of Rotterdam Research Centre during their stay.
+• The fellow is expected to partake in the activities of the ERRC during the stay.

 Practical Conditions

-• Fellows are responsible for acquiring the correct visa and proper documentation to enable their stay in the Netherlands for the duration of the Fellowship.
+• The fellow is responsible for acquiring the correct visa and proper documentation to enable a stay in the Netherlands for the duration of the Fellowship.

 • A signed invitation to take up a Fellowship will be provided when the proposed dates of the Fellowship are accepted.
 Applicants should indicate their preferred dates on the application form.

-• The Fellow will provide the Erasmus of Rotterdam Research Centre and the Rotterdam Public Library with a written research report on the completion of the Fellowship.
+• The Fellow will provide ERRC and RPL with a presentation of the research results on the completion of the Fellowship.

-• The Fellow will provide Erasmus University Rotterdam and the Rotterdam Public Library with a copy of any publication resulting from their Fellowship.
+• The Fellow will provide EUR and RPL with a copy of any publication resulting from the Fellowship.

 Applications must include:

-- A curriculum vitae and a list of relevant publications.
+• A curriculum vitae and a list of publications or relevant research activities.

-- A proposal for research to be carried out in the Erasmus Collection of the Rotterdam Public Library during the term of the Fellowship of a maximum of a 1000 words.
-The research proposal must specify how and in what way the research will make use of the Erasmus Collection of the Rotterdam Public library, how it will further the applicant’s academic goals and how it contributes to the study of Erasmus of Rotterdam.
+• A proposal for research to be carried out in the Erasmus Collection of RPL during the term of the Fellowship of a maximum of 1,000 words.
+The research proposal must specify how and in what way the research will make use of the Erasmus Collection of RPL, how it will further the applicant’s (academic) goals, and how it contributes to the study of Erasmus of Rotterdam.

 Contact

-Please send your applications to tsimarakis@esphil.eur.nl with your name and ‘Erasmus Collection Fellowship’ as the subject for your e-mail, and with all requested documents such as the application form enclosed in PDF-format.
+Please send your application to tsimarakis@esphil.eur.nl with your name and ‘Erasmus Collection Fellowship’ as the subject for your e-mail, and with all requested documents such as the application form enclosed in PDF-format.
 All applications will be reviewed by the Erasmus Collection Fellowship Assessment Committee.
-The committee is composed of prof. dr. Han van Ruler, prof. dr. Ronald van Raak, dr. John Tholen and a yearly rotating external academic member.
+The committee is composed of prof. dr. Han van Ruler, prof. dr. Ronald van Raak, and dr. John Tholen.

-All questions regarding the Erasmus Collection and research possibilities may be conveyed to j.tholen@bibliotheek.rotterdam.nl.
+All questions regarding the Rotterdam Erasmus Collection and research possibilities may be conveyed to j.tholen@bibliotheek.rotterdam.nl.

 The information set out above has been compiled with the utmost care.
 However, no rights may be derived from the information as it has been formulated above and neither the Erasmus University, nor the Erasmus School of Philosophy, nor the Erasmus of Rotterdam Research Centre, nor the Rotterdam Public Library are liable concerning any information that has been presented in the terms and conditions as outlined here.